cryptpad/website/readme.md

 ﻿## Usage

-You need some very basic node dependencies:

-`npm i`
+1. fetch dependencies: `npm i`

-then build it:

-`node build.js`
+2. build the site from source: `npm run build`

-and serve `cryptpad.org/built/` with your preferred static webserver.
+3. serve the `built/` directory with `npm run serve` or your preferred webserver

 ### Optimizing images